 must provide at least two values for linear interpolation, at least

-three values for cubic or spline interpolation.
-The default values,
+three values for smooth interpolation.
+The default values, in bar,

 Specify the vector of flow rates through the orifice, corresponding

 to these pressure differentials, as a one-dimensional array.
 The vector

 must be of the same size as the Tabulated pressure differentials vector.

 [ -0.0024436 -0.0021248

 -0.0016852 -0.0012248 -8.4476e-4 0 8.5333e-4 0.0012068 0.0017067 0.0020902

 Select one of the following interpolation methods for approximating the output value when the input value is between two consecutive grid points: